Thomas0176/Vehicle-Detection/writeup_template.md

 I then accumulated the heatmap from the last 10 frames and took the average. (see d.append(heatmap) in the code) I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the averaged heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a 10-series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are 4 frames and their corresponding heatmaps:

-For result images please check: ./report_images folder

-![alt text][image5]
+./report_images folder/heatmap of 10 subsequent frames.png

 ---